-The Conference has been rescheduled to Thursday, May 31st
+The Conference took place on Thursday, May 31st

 8:30 am – 3:00 pm

 Student Union, Rhode Island College, Providence, RI 02908

 • It was a joint presentation by the Environment Council of Rhode Island and the Rhode Island College Office of Sustainability.

 Thanks to our Generous Sponsors